Home Home Sellers The Smart Seller’s Guide to Buy Home Santa Clara Timing

 Inventory tends to build after Memorial Day as more sellers enter the market.
 Buyer urgency cools once school schedules are set and summer travel begins.
 The competitive conditions that drive prices up in late spring simply do not replicate themselves the same way in late summer or fall.

-The Hidden Best Prep Strategy Before You List
+The Overlooked Prep Strategy Before You List

 There is a meaningful difference between doing more things before you list and doing the right things.
 When the window is short, preparation strategy matters more than the volume of updates you make.

-Small-dollar fixes that remove buyer objections often deliver more value than large renovation projects that do not match neighborhood expectations or price point.
 Does that kind of targeted approach make more sense to you than a sweeping renovation that could eat up the time you have left in this window?

 A Straightforward Next Step

 If what you have read here lines up with what you have been thinking, the next step is simple.
 A short conversation with Timothy Alston, licensed Broker (DRE# 01328224) at Aegis Luxury Real Estate, can help you figure out whether the numbers work for your specific home and situation.
+Not a pitch.
+Not a high-pressure call.
+Just a clear-eyed look at where you are, what your home could realistically sell for in this window, and what it would take to get there.

 Would that kind of conversation be useful to you right now?
 If so, reach out directly at (408) 207-4593.
 The time to have that conversation is before the window closes, not after.
+How would you like to proceed?

 Schools in Santa Clara